nodejs/node-addon-examples/website/docs/build-tools/prebuild.md

 ### cmake-js

-The following line must be included in the `CMakeLists.txt` file of modules targeting N-API:
+The following line must be included in the `CMakeLists.txt` file of modules targeting Node-API:

 ```cmake
 add_compile_definitions(NAPI_VERSION=${napi_build_version})